A developer’s guide to web design

 H6 should have either the same font size as <p> (paragraph) or a bit larger.

-Also define a good line-height for all text elements for better readability (For example what I’ve found to be a good value for paragraphs is about 1.4 or 1.5 – again, that depends on what font is used etc..)
+Also define a good line-height for all text elements for better readability (Good value for paragraphs is about 1.4 or 1.5 – again, that depends on what font you use, and what you want to achieve for example).

 Lists and Paragraphs in Web Design